iris-hep/analysis-grand-challenge/README.md

 We are very interested in seeing (parts of) the AGC implemented in different ways!
 Besides the implementation in this repository, have a look at

-- a ROOT RDataFrame-based implementatino: [andriiknu/RDF/](https://github.com/andriiknu/RDF/),
+- a ROOT RDataFrame-based implementation: [andriiknu/RDF/](https://github.com/andriiknu/RDF/),
 - a pure Julia implementation: [Moelf/LHC_AGC.jl](https://github.com/Moelf/LHC_AGC.jl).

 Please get in touch if you have investigated other approaches you would like to share!